 Cervical cancer is caused by persistent infection with human papillomavirus (HPV) and accounts for one in ten cancers diagnosed in women worldwide.
 It is usually a squamous carcinoma.

 Around 30% of cervical cancers are detected through cervical screening in the UK.
-Cervical cancer is more common in those aged 25-34 years.
+Cervical cancer is more common in younger women.
+More than half of the cervical cancer cases in the UK each year are diagnosed in women under the age of 45.

 Persistence of HPV infection is the most important factor in developing cervical cancer; HPV is detected in 99% of cervical tumours.
 There are around 80 types of HPV that are related to cervical cancer.
 The high-risk types - HPV 16 and 18 - are highly involved in 70% of cervical cancer.